ScalaIO/scala.io_web_main/src/faq.md

 ---------------------------
 You should not be worried if you speak English.
 We will try to make your journey as smooth as possible.

-<em>Will there be something special for the Scala User Groups ?</em>
+<em>Will there be something special for the Scala User Groups?</em>
 ---------------------------

 We would love to organise a special meetup at Scala.IO with all Scala User Groups.
 If you’re interested or want to propose a funky idea, feel free to contact us at [sug@scala.io](mailto:sug@scala.io).